cryptopunkscc/astrald/app/warpdrive/doc/FSI.md

 # Virtual FS UI

-Virtual FS UI serves warp drive user interface through virtual file system.
-Any third party app that allows to interact with file system can be used to communicate with warp drive.
-Additionally, the client will notify user about requests from peers, this feature can be solved using OS notification system.
+Is a warpdrive client that serves user interface through virtual file system.
+Perhaps any file manager can be used to communicate with warpdrive service through virtual file storage interface.
+Additionally, the user have to notified about requests from peers, this feature requires platform specific adapter for notification management, and tray indicator.

 ## Features